 It is important that any new buildings or additions to existing buildings on your land comply with the Building Act, Building Regulations and The National Construction Code.

-If you want to build a second dwelling or other type of building (e.g. shed, carport, garage or studio), you may need to apply for a planning or building permit.
-In some cases where are permit is not required, you must still obtain consent from Council before commencing any works.
+If you want to build a second dwelling or other type of building (e.g. shed and/or carport, garage or studio), you may need to apply for planning or building permits.
+In some cases where a permit is not required, you may still be required to obtain consent from Council before commencing any works.

-When changing the use of a building, we need to consider whether the changes are suitable for the proposed new use and are compliant with the building legislation.
+When changing the use of a building, consideration must be given to whether building and any alterations are suitable for the proposed new use and are compliant with the building legislation.